-As a consequence, these employers often see low employee engagement on social media.
+As a consequence, these employers often see low employee engagement on social media, less curated content, and lower brand’s share of voice.
 Many of them also face situations when employees post inappropriate social media content or content that doesn’t align with the overall company strategy.

 Let’s take a deep dive into what should every social media policy consist of.